 - Your school will need to transfer your SEVIS record to Syracuse University by ‘Releasing Your Record.’
 This would happen on a date that you and the international student advisor at your current school agree upon.

 - Most importantly, to maintain your legal status, you must be released from your current school and Syracuse University must issue a ‘Transfer Pending I-20’ no later than 60 days after your program end date (likely the last day of final exams or the graduation date at your previous school).

 - You and your current international student advisor can notify Syracuse University of your intent to transfer by accessing the “Transfer-In Form” which has to be completed by you and your advisor at your current school.

 - It is also important to remember that if you are going back to your home country between the time you finish at your current school and the date you are coming to Syracuse University, you need to enter the United States with the I-20 of Syracuse University.
 If you are going home and your current F-1 visa is valid, you do not need to apply for a new visa.
 However, if your F-1 visa is expired and you are leaving the U.S. and re-entering, you do need to apply for a new F-1 Student Visa.
 See the directions below for applying for a Non-immigrant Visa.

 If you have been studying outside the United States prior to coming to Syracuse University:

 You will need an I-20 (Certificate of Eligibility for Non-immigrant Student Status) in order to apply for your student visa at your nearest U.S. embassy or consulate.
-When you receive the I-20 from the Slutzker Center for International Services, directions will be provided on exactly how you apply for the visa and what documents you need.
-For further information you can visit the Slutzker Center.
+When you receive the I-20 from the Center for International Services, directions will be provided on exactly how you apply for the visa and what documents you need.
+For further information, visit the Center for International Services.